Students may check out up to 5 items at a time. Due date and renewals are detailed below.

 When materials are not returned and become long overdue, the staff member may be billed for replacement cost.
 Replacement costs are the list price of the book plus processing fees.
 Lost books must be paid for; they cannot be replaced with a donated book.

 Items can be reserved at the circulation desk or using the online catalog.
 Patrons will receive an email notification for reserved items when they are placed on the reserve shelf.
 Reserved items can be picked up at the circulation desk or delivered by an aide.
 If you are not set up in the catalog, contact the librarian.

 Lamination services are available for teachers for $0.25 per foot.
 The librarian or the library assistant must laminate materials to ensure the laminator is not damaged.

 Thank you for your interest in supporting Hewitt-Trussville High School Library!

 Many of the classes at HTHS rely on research and instructional materials provided by the library.
 Your gifts enable us to provide the best in online and print resources for our staff and students.
 Monetary gifts can be delivered to the school or mailed to: Laura Massey at 6450 Husky Parkway, Trussville, AL 35173.
-Check should be made out to Hewitt-Trussville High School.
+Checks should be made out to Hewitt-Trussville High School.
 Please indicate in the memo line that your gift is for HTHS Library.
 All gifts may be given in honor or memory of a person of your choosing.